kaosfere/msfs-toolbar-nohandle/README.md

 ## The Effect

 So, what does making the mod in this fashion do?
 It means that other people can make changes to the javascript or HTML of the toolbar without us masking it.
-It also means that updating this mod for future game versions that change this should be very easy -- we know exactly what we changed, and that it only happened at one point.
+It also means that updating this mod for future game versions that change the toolbar should be very easy -- we know exactly what we changed, and that it only happened at one point.
 We can simply update our CSS to work with whatever new HTML we have and we should be good to go.

-It *does* mean that any upstream changes to `ToolBar.html` itself will be masked by our mod, but that's just a fact of life of modding:  you must hook your code in at some point so there's always going to be an interface that can break.
+It *does* mean that any upstream changes to `ToolBar.html` itself will be masked by our mod, but that's just a fact of life of modding:  you must hook your code in at *some* point so there's always going to be an interface that can break.
 It's just a matter of making fixing it as easy as possible.
 In this case, as long as our CSS is updated, we can very simply bring the mod up to date with future game versions by pulling in the updated `ToolBar.html` and adding just that one line to include our CSS.
 Tada!

 ## In Summary